bobbingwide/oik-fields/readme.md

 Allow end users to create "pending" content for a CPT

+[bw_field]
+Display custom fields on the page, without labels or separators

-[bw_field] / [bw_fields]
+[bw_fields]

-Display custom fields on the page
+Display custom fields on the page, with labels and separators

 [bw_related]

 Display related content.
-Uses the field definition to determine the search criteria
+Uses the field definition to determine the search criteria.
+Works for both noderef type fields and date fields ( using oik-dates )

 #### Actions and filter hooks
 Invokes - calls using do_action() or apply_filters()